LoopKit/loopdocs/docs/browser/automatic.md

 ### What are the `alive branches`?

-The alive branches stopped being when GitHub disallowed automatic updates of those branches in 2025 April.
-They were used to prevent your repository from becoming stale and enable continued automatic building even when the upstream repository did not have updates.
+In April 2025, GitHub disallowed using the build action to automatically add commits to `alive branches`.
+This trick was previously used to keep your fork active even when the upstream repository was stable.

-Once you update to v3.8.2 or newer, the alive branches are no longer updated and if you don't have those branches, they are no longer created.
+Once you update to v3.8.2 or newer, references to `alive branches` are removed from the build action.

 > * If you have alive branches (`alive`, `alive-dev` or `alive-main`) you may delete them if you choose